IDMNYU/audiolab/docs/synths.md

 *Notes:*
 - The input to the pulse delay is a DC signal input, and will trigger the delay based on a transition of 1.5V or more.
+- The Fritz Mixer modules are **AC-coupled** and will filter out low-frequency DC signals and remove the offset of DC signals running at audio rate.

 #### ChaQuO

-The **Chaos Generator and Quadrature Oscillator** ...

-The main function of this module is a versatile chaotic signal generator (CG).
-Chaotic signals are signals that have varying degrees of interesting irregularity without actually becoming random.
-This CG is an analog electronic simulation of the classical driven double potential-well problem, with the addition of extra gain in the circuit loop, and an extra cross-coupling path to extend the range of chaotic patterns available.
-The double-well system is a second-order system and therefore requires an external driving signal.
-This is provided by the second part of the module, a sinusoidal quadrature oscillator (QO).
-The two parts of the module may be used together or separately.
-The CG may be driven by any output of the built-in QO or by any external oscillator.
-The QO may drive the CG or be used independently as a four phase oscillator for the usual spatial modulation and other applications.
-The QO has a frequency span of ~0.03 Hz to ~3 kHz in two overlapping ranges.
+The Fritz **Chaos Generator and Quadrature Oscillator** is designed to generate chaotic signals, defined by Fritz as "signals that have varying degrees of interesting irregularity without actually becoming random."
+The [circuit](http://ijfritz.byethost4.com/Chaos/ChaQuO_board_doc.pdf) developed by Fritz uses a [quadrature oscillator](http://electronic-projects.50webs.com/quadrature-oscillator-circuit.htm) - which generates a sine and a cosine wave - to drive a circuit that simulates a [double potential-well](https://pdfs.semanticscholar.org/5e2c/50bedd4fedd174da2223d4280b99a2b7562b.pdf) problem in quantum mechanics, which exhibitss chaotic behavior.
+The module outputs three chaotic signals as well as the raw and inverteed signals for the quadrature oscillator.

 <img src = "./img/sergefritz_2_3.png" width="20%" title="ChaQuO" alt="ChaQuO">